 That is why over one hundred and thirty Peace Corps Volunteers live and work in rural villages across the country.
 We are making investments for the future.
 The Department of States spent over $100 million to build a state of the art embassy that will serve as a platform for diplomacy and exchanges for the next 100 years.

-The Public Affairs Section provides Madagascar with the latest technology, information, and resources through its library and cultural centers – including a new mobile cultural center that tours around the country.
+The Public Affairs Section provides Madagascar with the latest technology, information, and resources through its library and cultural centers.

 The Public Affairs Section works to inform and inspire a new generation of Malagasy.
 Whether we are bringing the massive Mobile Cultural Center to the most remote areas of Madagascar or introducing the latest technology to visitors to our library, we are engaged in building new connections for a better future.
 We run the American cultural centers across Madagascar, including those that help students who want to study in the United States.
 We also work closely with a number of Embassy-sponsored centers such as the Malagasy Media Center, the Martin Luther King Youth Civic Center, and the Artists for the Environment Center.
 We also communicate regularly with journalists, bloggers, and the public about global issues and American policy.

 The Information Resource Center (IRC) is responsible for coordinating programs and resources at our American centers.
 With access to some of the latest information and technology from the United States, the IRC provides a wealth of resources to everyone from students to policy makers.
 Whether you are looking for books, videos, software, or apps, they have put into our American centers some of the most comprehensive collections in Madagascar.
 These materials are available in English and French.
 The IRC also runs the Facebook and Twitter pages of the Embassy, along with this web site’s Online Library.